vastus/120-hour-epic-sax-marathon/training-day.markdown

 the return value of a function will be the value of the last expression in the function.

 So we got a function.
-Lets call it!
+Let's call it!

 ~~~clojure
 ((fn [who] (str "Hello, " who "!"))
 "Jani") ;=> "Hello, Jani!"